rawles/edit.tf/README.md

 The editor has been used for various events and systems:

+* The editor was originally written for the [teletext40](http://www.teletext40.com/100/1/) project.
+When viewing pages on the web interface, the user has the option to then edit the page, so that it can be submitted back to the site via email.
 * The editor was used by Dan Farrimond - @illarterate - and Carl Attrill at a workshop called *[Block Party](http://www.tate.org.uk/whats-on/tate-britain/performance-and-music/late-tate-june-2015)* at the Tate Britain art gallery in June 2015.
-  It was also used by Dan at *St. Helens Versus the Lizards* and continues to be used at other teletext events.
+  It was also used by Dan at *St. Helens Versus the Lizards* and *Superbyte* and continues to be used at other teletext events.
 * The editor was used by the [CCC Video Operation Center](http://c3voc.de/) -
   @voc - as part of their DVB-T system.
 It broadcasted a signal containing teletext to televisions belonging to the participants of the